komalsrathi/marislab-webportal/README.rst

 ^^^^^^^

 1. Creates dropdown to select between datasets.
-2. Changes all textInputs to selectInputs.
+2. Changes all textInputs to selectInputs:

   - Circumvents error when typing gene names.
   - Only available gene names can be selected.

-4. Changes all radiobuttons to either selectInputs or checkBoxInputs
+4. Changes all radiobuttons to either selectInputs or checkBoxInputs:

   - Sleeker versions of radiobuttons.